gruberb/blog-hugo/content/post/naming-things.md

 };
 ```

-A typical argument here is: The name validateUser doesn't represent the full behind-the-scenes work done from the function.
-We have a database call to get the user with the id, if it's not found we return a 404 and if the user is found we add it to the request to have access to it later in the app.
+A typical argument here is: The name `validateUser` doesn't represent the full behind-the-scenes work done from the function.
+We have a database call to get the `user` with the `id`, if it's not found we return a `404` and if the `user` is found we add it to the `request` to have access to it later in the app.

 Because once you created this function, and call it every time on your routes:
 ```